Wasserstein-2 Generative Networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced a framework of cycle monotone generative learning based on Wasserstein-2 distance, i.e. quadratic optimal transport cost.
-We developed an end-to-end algorithm with a non-minimax objective for training cyclically monotone generative models.
-The algorithm uses a pair of input convex neural networks to approximate Wasserstein-2 distance between input and output distributions.
-The generative mappings (forward and inverse) are obtained automatically as a byproduct of this optimization.
+In this paper, we developed an end-to-end algorithm with a non-minimax objective for training cyclically monotone generative mappings, i.e. optimal transport mappings for the quadratic cost.
 Additionally, we established theoretical justification for our method from the approximation point of view.

-The key advantage of the developed algorithm w.r.t. existing approaches, such as GANs, is that the objective is not adversarial, i.e. does not require solving a difficult minimax problem.
-The results of computational experiments confirm the potential of the algorithm in application to latent space optimal transport, color transfer, image-to-image style transfer and domain adaptation.
+The results of computational experiments confirm the potential of the algorithm in various practical problems: latent space mass transport, image-to-image color/style transfer, domain adaptation.

 \begin{appendices}